Kuda-Kwindima/Kuda-Kwindima/README.md

 # Hi, I'm Kudakwashe Kwindima

-Data Engineer building end-to-end data pipelines and analytics systems using Azure, SQL, and Python.
+Data Engineer building end-to-end data pipelines, data warehouses, and analytics systems using Azure, PostgreSQL, SQL, and Python.

-I design data workflows that ingest raw data, transform it into structured warehouse models (staging, dimensions, facts, marts), and deliver business insights through analytics dashboards.

-With a background in accounting and hospitality operations, I focus on solving real-world problems where data supports operational decision-making, cost monitoring, and customer behavior analysis.
+With a background in accounting and hospitality operations, I focus on transforming operational data into actionable business insights through scalable data platforms and reporting solutions.

 ---